Incase Icon Review

 This backpack offers decent water and weather protection from the elements.
 While it's not waterproof, it is one of the only packs that didn't allow water into either the laptop or iPad compartment during our shower tests.
 The other compartments, meant to hold papers and other electronics, weren't as protected.

-For a retail price of $199, the Icon is one of the most expensive in this review.
-While it's specialized and of good quality, there are other options out there for much less that also get the job done.
-You're paying for exceptional features for organization and ease of use.
+Great quality comes at a higher price.
+The Icon is one of the more expensive options in this review.
+It's specialized and high quality, but there are options out there for much less that also get the job done.
+You're paying for exceptional features, organization, and ease of use.
 Note — this product is frequently sold at a discount at online retailers, which massively increases its value.

 If you love to carry all your gadgets and you value organization, the Incase Icon is a perfect choice.
 Load it up with all your favorite tech and get out the door.
-It's perfect for commuting to work, a coffee shop, or while bopping around town.
+It's perfect for commuting to work, taking to a coffee shop, or while bopping around town.
 For urban use, this is the best all-around companion.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More